-Prior to expiration of the one-year warranty period and final acceptance of the lines by OWASA, an OWASA Inspector will make a warranty inspection.
+Prior to expiration of the one-year warranty period and final acceptance of the lines by OWASA, an OWASA Inspector will make a warranty inspection and video the inside of sewer mains.
 Any deficiencies found during this inspection will be noted and a letter sent to the Owner and Contractor.
 After the deficiencies have been corrected, the Contractor should contact an OWASA Inspector to schedule an inspection.
+Deficiencies documented within the warranty period must be corrected, regardless of whether completion of the corrections extends beyond the expiration of the warranty period.